Elizabeth Báthory: Arrest

 In the first trial, seventeen witnesses testified, including the four servants who were also fellow suspects.
 These suspects had been tortured before the proceedings.
-They confessed, and stated that they were acting on Elizabeth's orders.
+They confessed and stated that they were acting on Elizabeth's orders.
 After the trial, they were executed as her accomplices.
 Ilona Jó and Dorottya Szentes had their fingers torn out with a pair of red-hot pincers and were then burned alive.
 Due to his youth and the belief that he was less culpable, János Újváry was executed by a much less painful method: beheading.
 Afterwards, his body was burned on the same pyre as Jó and Szentes.
 Another servant, Erzsi Majorova, initially escaped capture but was burned alive after being apprehended.
 Katarína Benická received a life sentence after evidence showed that she had been abused by the others.

-The highest number of victims cited during the trial of Báthory's accomplices was 650, but this number comes from the claim by a servant named Susannah that Jakab Szilvássy, Báthory's court official, had seen the figure in one of Báthory's private books.
+The highest number of victims cited during the trial of Báthory's accomplices was 650, but this figure comes from a servant named Susannah, who claimed that Jakab Szilvássy, Báthory's court official, had seen it in one of Báthory's private books.
 The book was never revealed and Szilvássy never mentioned it in his testimony.

-It is very difficult to know with any certainty how many young woman Bathory is said to have killed.
-This is due to many compounding factors: firstly, her accomplices (Dorka, Ficzko, and Illona) all gave different numbers and were tortured into confessions.
-Secondly, one should assume that not every dead body was found, like in most serial killer cases.
-Lastly, how many of the girls died directly at the hands of Bathory, as a result of her tortures, or had died of other reasons, is hard to prove.
-With this in mind, there are a couple of people who testified at the trial that could offer some insight.
-Benedek Bicsérdy was the castellan at Bathory's castle at Sarvar.
-In October of 1610, in the preliminary investigation of the Countess, he stated that he knew of at least 175 girls and women who had died at Castle Sarvar.
-However, he added that he knew nothing regarding how they died because "unless Bathory had called for him, he was not permitted to go into the house of the Lady."
-Another witness was named Baltazar Poby (also spelled Balthasar Poky); he was another castellan at Castle Sarvar.
-He testified that he had heard the number of victims at Castle Sarvar, actually numbered over 200, "if not already mounting to nearly 300".
+It is very difficult to know with any certainty how many young women Báthory is said to have killed.
+This is due to many compounding factors: firstly, her accomplices (Dorka, Ficzkó, and Ilona) all gave different numbers and were tortured into confessions.
+Secondly, one should assume that not every dead body was found, as in most serial killer cases.
+Lastly, how many of the girls died directly at the hands of Báthory, as a result of her tortures, or died for other reasons, is hard to prove.
+With this in mind, a couple of people who testified at the trial could offer some insight.
+Benedek Bicsérdy was the castellan at Báthory's castle at Sárvár.
+In October 1610, in the preliminary investigation of the Countess, he stated that he knew of at least 175 girls and women who had died at Castle Sárvár.
+However, he added that he knew nothing regarding how they died because "unless Báthory had called for him, he was not permitted to go into the house of the Lady."
+Another witness was named Baltazar Poby (also spelled Balthasar Poky); he was another castellan at Castle Sárvár.
+He testified that he had heard the number of victims at Castle Sárvár, actually numbered over 200, "if not already mounting to nearly 300".

-These numbers only take into account the bodies found at one of Bathory's castles (in Sarvar).
-It doesn't include her other castles, including Castle Keresztúr and the infamous Castle Cjesthe.
+These numbers only take into account the bodies found at one of Báthory's castles (in Sárvár).
+It does not include her other castles, including Castle Keresztúr and the infamous Castle Csejte.